Bushwick Glass Works (aka Brookfield Glass Company)

 NOTE: for a basic list of glass factories in the United States that are believed to have made glass insulators at some time in their history, go to my “Glass Insulator Manufacturers” page here.

-Click here to go directly to the GLASS BOTTLE MARKS pages (page one).
+Please click here to go directly to the GLASS MANUFACTURERS’ MARKS pages (Page One).